 Network and Security

-In basic network mode, private IP addresses are uniformly allocated by the system.
-If you change the private IP internally within the operating system, it will cause an interruption in internal network communication.
-Communication traffic between hosts within the same data center via private IP is free of charge.
-Private IPs can be used for inter-communication between bare metal cloud host instances and also with other cloud services, such as Uhost, UDB, and UMem.
+In the basic network mode, internal network IP addresses are uniformly allocated by the system.
+If you manually change the internal network IP within the operating system, it will cause internal network communication to be interrupted.
+Communication traffic between hosts in the same data center via internal network IP is free of charge.
+The internal network IP can be used for internal network access between UPHost instances, as well as for internal network access between UPHost and other cloud services, such as Uhost, UDB, and UMem.

-Public IP
+Public Network IP

 Firewall